hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Validation

 When signatory is deleted, we should check if invariant of **size(signatories) >= quorum** holds.
-Signatory should be added previously to the account.
+Signatory should have been previously added to the account

 Two cases:
 Case 1.
 When transaction creator wants to remove signatory from their account and he or she has permission CanRemoveSignatory